mitodl/cookiecutter-djangoapp/{{ cookiecutter.project_name }}/README.md

     docker-compose run --rm watch npm run-script singleTest /path/to/test.js
     # Run the JS linter
     docker-compose run --rm watch npm run-script lint
-    # Run JS type-checking
-    docker-compose run --rm watch npm run-script flow
     # Run SCSS linter
     docker-compose run --rm watch npm run scss_lint

-Note that running [`flow`](https://flowtype.org) may not work properly if your host machine isn't running Linux.
-If you are using a Mac, you'll need to run `flow` on your host machine, like this:

-    yarn install --frozen-lockfile
-    npm run-script flow